Table-top interferometry on extreme time and wavelength scales: Experimental Setup

 with $\mathrm{\Delta z}$ being the mirror displacement.
 For instance, a displacement of $\mathrm{\Delta z = 1\,nm}$ corresponds to about $\mathrm{s=280\,pm}$, which results in a time delay between the copies of XUV pulses of only $\mathrm{\Delta t=0.93\,as}$.\\

-Upon reflection from the lamellar mirror assembly, the XUV beam is focused onto a Ce:YAG scintillator by a torroidal mirror with a focal length of $\mathrm{f=5.3\,m}$.
+Upon reflection from the lamellar-mirror assembly, the XUV beam is focused onto a Ce:YAG scintillator by a toroidal mirror with a focal length of $\mathrm{f=5.3\,m}$.
 The wavefronts of each partial beam are parallel in each diffraction order.
 Thus, the temporal interference generated in the far-field depends only on the longitudinal displacement of the lamellar mirrors.
 The diffraction maxima are separated by $\mathrm{\Delta r = \lambda f/d}$, where $\mathrm{\lambda}$ is the central wavelength, $\mathrm{d}$ is the lamellar period and $\mathrm{f}$ is the focal length \cite{UsenkoASB17}.
 The maximum intensity continuously slips between even and odd diffraction orders as we scan the relative phase (time) delay between the two beams.
 At delay $\mathrm{\tau=0}$ the maximum intensity is reached in $\mathrm{0^{th}}$ order, whereas for $\mathrm{\tau=\pi}$ the odd diffraction orders are enhanced with maximum contrast due to the collinear beam propagation in the common-path interferometer \cite{UsenkoNAT17}.
-The fluorescence signal from the scintillator is recorded by a CMOS camera.
-In order to obtain the field auto-correlation (AC) trace of the light source, we integrate the signal intensity in the region-of-interest (ROI) encompassing the $\mathrm{0^{th}}$-order diffraction maximum.
-Note that the $\mathrm{0^{th}}$-order maximum consist of all frequencies selected by a plane multilayer mirror, which was designed for a photon energy of $\mathrm{26.6\,eV}$ and installed behind the lamellar mirror assembly in front of the vacuum chamber hosting the detectors.
-In data processing we account for laser intensity fluctuations by normalizing the AC signal to the overall signal intensity recorded by the CMOS detector.
+It allows for tight focusing of phase-coherent pulse replicas, while keeping the fringe contrast at maximum in the focal point.
+This unique capability is essential for nonlinear coherent spectroscopic applications striving to unravel ultrafast quantum phenomena in matter by detecting electrons and ions generated in the focal volume.
+For cameras and similar detectors this is not strictly true however, since it is in principle possible to select a small partial fraction of the fringe system.
+In the present experiment, the fluorescence signal from the scintillator is recorded by a CMOS camera.
+In order to obtain the field-autocorrelation (AC) trace of the light source, we integrate the signal intensity in the region-of-interest (ROI) encompassing the $\mathrm{0^{th}}$-order diffraction maximum.
+Note that the $\mathrm{0^{th}}$-order maximum consist of all frequencies selected by a plane multi-layer mirror, which was designed for a photon energy of $\mathrm{26.6\,eV}$ and installed behind the lamellar-mirror assembly in front of the vacuum chamber hosting the detectors.
+In data processing, we account for laser intensity fluctuations by normalizing the AC signal to the overall signal intensity recorded by the CMOS detector.
 Additionally, we apply a centroiding algorithm correcting the position of the image center in the far-field.
-This allows for correction of small beam pointing fluctuations.
+This allows for correction of small beam-pointing fluctuations remaining from the beam-stabilization system of the optical driving laser.
+The statistical analysis of the recorded scintillator images gives a spatial jitter in the XUV focal plane of $\mathrm{\Delta x = 15\,\mu m}$ horizontally and $\mathrm{\Delta y = 60\,\mu m}$ (FWHM) vertically, i.e. in dispersion direction (see the inset in Fig.\,\ref{fig:ACmeasurement}).
+This is approximately a factor of 3 smaller than the beam waist at focus assuming diffraction-limited optics and Gaussian XUV beams.
+Beam-pointing instabilities on this order of magnitude are usually insignificant for applications using electron and ion spectrometers.
 The field autocorrelation $\mathrm{A_{F}(\tau)}$ is defined by